Work

 A support program for service members who are ready to enter or return to a civilian workplace is the Transition Assistance Program (TAP).
 This program provides training for service members and their loved ones to successfully prepare for their move from the military to civilian life.

-TAP is a required program for service member exiting the military which is made up of a combination of in-person events and virtual modules.
+TAP is a required program for service members exiting the military which is made up of a combination of in-person events and virtual modules.
 The program is divided into steps in a 12-month timeline which guides service members to veteran benefits, education options, federal assistance, and employment support.

 How does TAP get me ready for a civilian job?